 Conventional medicine fails to address root cause of mental and emotional health and resorts to medication.

-By that point I had personally been on 24 +rounds of antibiotics and 3 years of contraceptives.
+By that point I had personally been on 24+ rounds of antibiotics and three years of contraceptives.
 My gut was in no way available to support my mental health.
 Talk therapy didn’t work for me, it only kept my story alive and well.
-There was no tranformation there, no cause for moving my life forward.
+There was no transformation there, no cause for moving my life forward.